 Kangaroo Island Field Day

-The Kangaroo Island Field Day is a biannual event and an important one in the calendar for Kangaroo Island farmers.
+The Kangaroo Island Field Day is a biennial event and an important one in the calendar for Kangaroo Island farmers.
 KIPT was a Silver Sponsor for the 2016 event and also had a site on the day, to talk to residents about forestry and to display preliminary plans for the Smith Bay wharf.